MooersLab/orgpymolpysnips/README.md

 - Org documents can be used with the Emacs journal package an electronic laboratory notebook with each day being stored in a separate document.
 The source blocks of PyMOL code can be included.

 - Org supports a more direct and faster path to a PDF of the Org document.
 This PDF can be navigated much faster than the Org document with all of code unfolded and faster than a Jupyter notebook.
-This PDF for the document examined when selecting images for publication.
+This PDF is the document of choice for selecting images for publication.

 ## Features of the library

 - Each snippet is in Python and is flanked by org-mode source block code.
 - Snippets are divided into 20 categories.
 - The categories appear as submenus in the yasnippet pull-down menu for org-mode.
-- The snippets are have tabtriggers
+- The snippets are have tab triggers (called key: in the snippet header) and tab stops (marked with $).

 ## Comparison with using Jupyter